 To make matter worse, government has removed capping for industry.
 You don’t keep industry in Malta with similar actions.
 You help industry by removing burdens, not creating new ones.

+From your political experience, what should government do to keep ST in Malta?
 In my view, government has to review the entire policy about costs.
 Here government is doing the opposite of what other governments across Europe are doing.

 European governments are incentivising industries in some way or other – there were some who removed VAT, while others removed other burdens, such as placing moratoria on bank payment by industry.